 Humphrey School Merit Aid

 Students who submit a completed application by January 15 will be considered for Humphrey School merit-based aid.
-All merit-based aid offers are announced on or before March 15.
+All merit-based aid offers will be announced by mid-March.

 Charles R. Krusell Fellowship